lsblakk/pystar/docs/webapp.rst

 Part 6: Editing your polls in the Django admin interface
 =============================================================

-So far, you've been adding data to your database using the ''manage.py shell''.
+So far, you've been adding data to your database using the ``manage.py shell``.
 This is a flexible way to add data, but it has some drawbacks:

 * It's not on the web.